Extended Parallel Corpus for Amharic-English Machine Translation: Experiments and Evaluation

 \subsection{Evaluation}

-Translation outputs of the test sets were detokenized.
-Appendix~\ref{sec:example} shows sample examples of translations of Amharic sentences into English using NMT and PBSMT models.
-Automatic evaluation was made with the BLEU metric \cite{DBLP:conf/acl/PapineniRWZ02}.
-For consistency, we used sacreBLEU \cite{DBLP:conf/wmt/Post18}.
-To address the limitations of BLEU \cite{DBLP:conf/eacl/Callison-BurchOK06} \cite{DBLP:journals/coling/Reiter18}, we also used BEER \cite{DBLP:conf/emnlp/StanojevicS14} and CharacTER \cite{DBLP:conf/wmt/WangPRN16} metrics.
-The Amharic outputs were not back transliterated to use these automatic metrics effectively.
+Eventually, translation outputs of the test sets were detokenized and evaluated with a case-sensitive Bilingual Evaluation Understudy (BLEU) metric \cite{DBLP:conf/acl/PapineniRWZ02}.
+For consistency, we used the metric's implementation made by \newcite{DBLP:conf/wmt/Post18}, sacreBLEU\footnote{Signature BLEU+case.mixed+numrefs.1+smooth.exp+ tok.13a+version.1.4.9}.
+To fill the limitations of BLEU \cite{DBLP:conf/eacl/Callison-BurchOK06,DBLP:journals/coling/Reiter18}, we also used Better Evaluation as Ranking (BEER) \cite{DBLP:conf/wmt/StanojevicS14} and Translation Edit Rate on Character Level (CharacTER) \cite{DBLP:conf/wmt/WangPRN16} metrics.
+Unlike BLEU and BEER, the smaller the CharacTER score, the better.
+Moreover, the Amharic outputs were not back transliterated to use these automatic metrics effectively.